ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 Open terminal and type: `vim vim-basic`.

-You'll see something like the folowing:
+You'll see something like the following:
 ```
                                                       VIM - Vi IMproved